Inception-framework/debugger/README.md

 # <a name="Problems"></a>Common problems

-#### <a name="ProblemsCharDevAccessRights"></a>Character device access rights

-If, when launching your [terminal emulator](#GlossaryTerminalEmulator), you get error messages like:

-    FATAL: cannot open /dev/ttyUSB1: Permission denied
+#### <a name="ProblemsCharDevAccessRights"></a>FATAL: cannot open /dev/ttyUSB1: Permission denied

-it is probably because the [character device](#GlossaryFt2232hCharDev) that was created when the FT2232H chip was discovered was created with limited access rights:
+If, when launching your [terminal emulator](#GlossaryTerminalEmulator), you get this error message, it is probably because the [character device](#GlossaryFt2232hCharDev) that was created when the FT2232H chip was discovered was created with limited access rights:

     Host> ls -l /dev/ttyUSB1
     crw-rw---- 1 root dialout 188, 1 Apr 11 14:53 /dev/ttyUSB1